 Best precautions to prevent drip losses

 When removing pumps from containers, trailing liquid can lead to drip losses.
-Safety stands for barrel pumps with an integrated collecting container offer reliable protection.
+Safety stands for barrel pumps with an integrated collecting container that offer reliable protection.
 However, it is advisable to carry out filling and decanting work only in special designated areas that are not within passageways and traffic routes.

 You may also need to use a suitable absorbent to catch any spillage.